khpeterson/python-plot-pwdb/README.md

 ### Crosschecking

-As of version 3 of the 2024 CoW dataset there is a discrepancy between the geometries specified in the csv files of the various downloads and the topologies specified by the v2 model.txt files.
-To line them up:
+As a sanity check, crosscheck.py will verify that the geometries specified in the csv files of the various downloads match the topologies specified by the v2 model.txt files.
+If there is a mismatch the directories can be renamed in place.
 ```bash
 python crosscheck.py --rename pwdb-2024
 ```